fluencelabs/nox/cli/README.md

 ```

 ### Publish app
+To deploy your app on Fluence network, you must upload it to Swarm and publish hash to smart-contract.
+The simplest way to achieve that is to use CLI command `publish`.

 The following command will publish app `counter.wasm`.
 Interesting bits:
 - `--cluster_size 4` requires cluster of 4 workers to host this app
 - `--pin_to 1GVDICzgrw1qahPfSbwCfYw0zrw91OMZ46QoKvJMjjM= --base64` requires that one of the node in cluster must be `1GVDICzgrw1qahPfSbwCfYw0zrw91OMZ46QoKvJMjjM=`